agrberg/hash_of/README.md

 ## Usage

-Adds the `Hash.of` method providing the following uses
+`Hash.of` provides the following uses

 ### 1. `Hash.of(:array)`